labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/intro.md

 **Objectives:**

+- Understand the purpose and usage of class variables in Python
-- Learn about class variables and class methods
+- Learn how to define and use class methods
+- Implement alternative constructors using class methods
+- Explore the relationship between class variables and inheritance
+- Create flexible data reading utilities with class methods

 **Files Modified:** `stock.py`, `reader.py`